alchemiesofscent/apographon/README.md

 5. **Publish to GitHub Pages**
    - Commit vetted JSON under `data/vetted/` and deploy.
-   - `viewer.html` reads from `data/sample.json` by default—swap the URL or wire a simple index if you host multiple works.
+   - `viewer.html` now targets `data/documents/wellmann.json`—swap the URL or wire a simple index if you host multiple works.

 ## Project Layout